francescodc87/ipaPy2/README.md

 It should be noticed that in this example, the prior probabilities associated with L-Proline M+H, D-Proline M+H and 3-Acetamidopropanal are exactly the same.
 This is because all three ions have exactly the same theoretical mass.
 However, the post probabilities are different.
 This is because the retention time associated with this feature is within the retention range reported in the database for L-Proline and outside the one reported for 3-Acetamidopropanal.
+An expert in LC/MS-based mass spectrometry would argue that with most chromatographic columns stereoisomers such as L- and D-Proline would share the same RT range.
+While this is likely to be correct, it must be noted that the IPA method can only use the information present in the database.
+When populating it, we opted for a more agnostic approach and only included RT ranges for compounds that where actually detected as standards with our experimental setting.
+If the user wants to include the notion that ‘stereoisomers share the same RT ranges’, they should simply add this information in the database.

 Here another example: